AztecProtocol/aztec-packages/docs/docs/developers/contracts/syntax/storage/private_state.md

 `filter_args` provides a means to furnish additional data or context to the custom filter.

+### `status: u2`

+`status` allows the caller to retrieve notes that have been nullified, which can be useful to prove historical data.

 ### Methods

 Several methods are available on `NoteGetterOptions` to construct the options in a more readable manner: